apache/datasketches-website/docs/Accuracy.md

 <img class="doc-img-half" src="{{site.docs_img_dir}}Normal2.png" alt="Normal2" />

-Here the sketch estimate is at the mean and median of the distribution.
-Plus/minus one standard deviation (SD) in terms of Relative Error is called the <i>Relative Standard Error (RSE)</i>.
+The sketch estimator algorithm examines the internal state of the sketch and returns an estimate of the mean of the probability distribution that includes the actual value.
+When the sketch contains more than a hundred or so values, we can assume that the shape is pretty close to Gaussian due to the Central Limit Theorem.
+It is important to understand that the sketch has no idea what the true value is; it only knows the internal state of the sketch.

+From the mathematical theory of these sketches (see <a href="ThetaSketchFramework.pdf">Theta Sketch Framework</a>) we know:

+* That the estimate is unbiased.
+If you were able to feed the same data into the sketch using <i>T</i> different hash functions, that the average of all <i>T</i> trials will converge on the true answer.
+* That the variance of the estimate across all <i>T</i> trials is &lt; <i>est<sup>2</sup>/(k-1)</i>, where <i>k</i> is the configured size of the sketch.
+* Dividing the variance by <i>est<sup>2</sup></i> and taking the square root normalizes the error to &lt; <i><span style="white-space: nowrap">1/&radic;<span style="text-decoration:overline;">&nbsp;k - 1&nbsp;</span></span></i>,
+which is called the <i>Relative Standard Error</i> or RSE.
+This corresponds to one standard deviation stated as a fraction between zero and one, which can be translated to a percent error.
+* Because <i>k</i> is a constant, the bounds of <i>Relative Error</i> of a sketch is constant.

 The area under the curve of the Standard Normal (Gaussian) Distribution is defined to be 1.0.
 The fractional area between two points on the X-axis is referred to as the <i>confidence level</i>.
 Thus, the confidence level (the fractional area) between plus 1 RSE and minus 1 RSE is 68.27% and the confidence level between plus 2 RSE and minus 2 RSE is 95.4%.

-There are three fundamentally different sketch families in this library: the <i>QuickSelect</i>, <i>Alpha</i> and <i>HLL</i> families.
-The QuickSelect family is the default.